TKI is a very popular opener among Tetris players, where you send a TSD from the very start with your first bag—originally devised by player TKI.

 The last example is representative of many cases where you will have to improvise on your second bag and onwards, but as shown in the first two examples, given the right pieces, there are certain follow-ups that you can follow.
 The rest of this page shows widely used follow-ups to TKI, including the ones shown in the first two examples.

 examples on this section are from kazu's plays

 Most variations are divided by where you put your J(L).
 The pictures below show the fonzie, flat top, and castle top variation, respectively.

 Below are other variations that are less commonly used depending on the player's preference.

-The third variation above is unique in a sense because it's a variation that you can use even when you have a somewhat late I. Here are some example first bags for when you would use this variation: LZSOITJ, LTZIOSJ, OSJLITZ, IOLTZJS
+The first variation above is unique in a sense because it's a variation that you can use even when you have a somewhat late I. Here are some example first bags for when you would use this variation: LZSOITJ, LTZIOSJ, OSJLITZ, IOLTZJS